opentap/opentap/CONTRIBUTING.md

 *  By submitting code as an entity you agree to the corporate contributor license agreement.

-After reception of the endorsed CLA, we will promote you as a developer in the OpenTAP project.
+Send the signed CLA to CLA@opentap.io together with your Gitlab username and email address, we will promote you as a developer in the OpenTAP project.

 ## Submitting a merge request